 - a.
 All Board and committee meetings will be open to the public.
-A schedule of the regular meetings will be posted on PERA's website and, if any Trustee is participating by telephone, this fact must be included in a special notice posted on the website at least ten days before the meeting. - b.
+A schedule of the regular meetings will be posted on PERA's website and, if any Trustee is participating by telephone or interactive technology, this fact must be included in a special notice posted on the website at least ten days before the meeting. - b.
 At each official Board or committee meeting, at least one copy of all printed material relating to the agenda items will be available in the meeting room for public inspection. - c.
 Interested parties must notify the PERA Executive Director, in writing, if they wish to receive notice of all Board and committee meetings.
-They will be notified by postcard or email, which will contain the following information: (1) type of meeting (Board or Committee), (2) date, (3) time, and (4) location. - d.
-PERA will charge individuals for all exhibits to the agenda and printed material other than the agenda and minutes at a rate that reflects actual costs for time and materials in accordance with state law.
+They will be notified by e-mail, which will contain the following information: (1) type of meeting (Board, committee or special), (2) date, (3) time, and (4) location. - d.
+PERA will charge individuals for copies of all exhibits to the agenda and printed material, other than the agenda and minutes, as authorized under Minnesota Statutes, Section 13.03, subdivision 3(c).
+PERA does not charge for copies if the cost is less than \$25.00.
 Postage will be charged if the material is mailed to the individual.
-Payment is requested within 20 days of receipt of the material; no further material will be given until payment is received.

-e.
+Arrangement for payment is made before distribution of copies. - e.
 PERA will charge individuals the cost for copying or duplicating any audio or video recordings.
 Originals will not be released to the public.